Competition Rules

 - Rights: Participants have the right to access, correct, delete, or restrict their data, and can withdraw consent at any time.

-- Data will be retained for 5 years after competition results are announced.
+- Data will be retained for 5 years after the competition results are announced.

-- WGIN ensures data security and limits access to authorized personnel only.
+- WGIN ensures data security and limits access to authorised personnel only.

 XI.
 LIABILITY DISCLAIMER

-- The Organizer is not liable for copyright infringements related to submitted materials.
+- The Organiser is not liable for copyright infringements related to submitted materials.
 Applicants are responsible for securing the necessary permissions.

-- The Organizer is not responsible for any costs incurred by participants during the competition.
+- The Organiser is not responsible for any costs incurred by participants during the competition.

 XII.
 FINAL PROVISIONS

 - Participation implies acceptance of these rules.
-The Organizer reserves the right to interpret and amend the rules as needed.
+The Organiser reserves the right to interpret and amend the rules as needed.

-- The Organizer may suspend or terminate the competition in cases of fraud, misconduct, or unforeseen circumstances.
+- The Organiser may suspend or terminate the competition in cases of fraud, misconduct, or unforeseen circumstances.

 - The competition is not considered a game of chance under Slovenian law, and prizes are not legally enforceable.

-For questions, please contact us at marta.weber.s@gmail.com or visit www.wgin.org.
+For questions, please contact us at marta.weber.s@wgin.org or visit www.wgin.org or https://awards.wgin.org/home